szczyglis-dev/py-gpt/README.md

 You can configure data loaders in `Settings / Llama-index / Data Loaders` by providing list of keyword arguments for specified loaders.
 You can also develop and provide your own custom loader and register it within the application.

-**From version `2.0.100` Llama-index is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
+Llama-index is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
-Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Llama-index` section.**
+Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Llama-index` section.

 **WARNING:** remember that when indexing content, API calls to the embedding model are used.
 Each indexing consumes additional tokens.
 Always control the number of tokens used on the OpenAI page.